-When we think about preserving fruit and vegetables, we usually think of jams, jellies, pickles, and canned goods.
+When we think about preserving fruits and vegetables, we usually think of jams, jellies, pickles, and canned goods.
 But the freezer is also a much-overlooked tool for preserving.
 No, it's not really a good option for most city-dwellers; you can't very well pack a summer's worth of tomatoes in a tiny freezer.
 But if you live in a larger home or have access to a chest freezer, then you can preserve summer fruits and vegetables so easily.

 This week I threw an entire bag full of jalapeño peppers into the freezer; I pulled them straight off the prolific plant in my garden and dumped them in.
 I'll pull them out one by one over the winter for use in curries.

 Plus, there's a bonus to this method: After the tomatoes have thawed in the fridge or in the microwave, you can just pull the skins right off, as Emma demonstrated recently.